CosmWasm/docs-deprecated/docs/intro/using-the-sdk.md

 wasmcli config node tcp://localhost:26657 wasmcli config output json wasmcli config indent true
+# this is important, so the cli returns after the tx is in a block,
+# and subsequent queries return the proper results
+wasmcli config broadcast-mode block

 wasmcli keys add fred
 wasmcli keys add bob